cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 commitment in BaseApp was defined by writes being written to the `RootMultiStore` and then a single Commit call on the `RootMultiStore` during the ABCI Commit method.

-With the advent of ABCI++, the commitment flow has now changed to `WorkingHash` being called during `FinalizeBlock` and then Commit being called on ABCI Commit.
+With the advent of ABCI 2.0, the commitment flow has now changed to `WorkingHash` being called during `FinalizeBlock` and then Commit being called on ABCI Commit.
 Note, `WorkingHash` does not actually commit state to disk, but rather computes an uncommitted work-in-progress hash, which is returned in `FinalizeBlock`.
 Then,